tatschi/baseraids/README_MAY.txt

 copy the "gradle" folder from inside the forge mdk folder to this folder

 # run gradle scripts
-open windows shell in this folder run ".\gradlew --refresh-dependencies" run ".\gradlew genEclipseRuns" run ".\gradlew eclipse"
+open windows shell in the "eclipse_project" folder run ".\gradlew --refresh-dependencies" run ".\gradlew genEclipseRuns" run ".\gradlew eclipse"